fabriziogiordano/policy/terms-of-service.md

 No failure or delay by VIMEO in exercising any right or privilege under these Terms of Service will operate as a waiver thereof, nor will any single or partial exercise of any right or privilege preclude any other or further exercise thereof or the exercise of any other right or privilege under these Terms of Service.
 If any provision of these Terms of Service shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from these terms and shall not affect the validity and enforceability of any remaining provisions.

-THAT'S ALL FOLKS!
+THAT’S ALL FOLKS!

 These Terms of Service are binding upon and shall inure to the benefit of both parties and their respective successors, heirs, executor, administrators, personal representatives and permitted assigns.
-Users may not assign their rights or obligations hereunder without VIMEO's prior written consent.
+Users may not assign their rights or obligations hereunder without VIMEO’s prior written consent.

 **End of document.**